(Reading time: 5 min)

 - Ban negative thoughts from your mind.
 This is easier than you think.
 Just think of a good mantra you can use in advance, such as “I am well prepared.
 I know I can do it!“, "My mind is a super-computer.
 It remembers everything.”
 “I have amazing memory, focus and concentration!”
-So, every time a negative thought enters your mind, silently say your mantra and let your mind get to work.
+Every time a negative thought enters your mind, silently say your mantra and let your mind get to work.
 Relax and trust it.
 It really works!

-- Take deep breaths in and out your nose, making sure your body has enough oxygen to function well.
+- Take deep breaths in and out of your nose, making sure your body has enough oxygen to function well.

 - Do imagery exercises the days leading up to the exam.
 Envision the exam situation and how well you are doing.
-Imagine everything in great detail, how you walk into the room, how you read and understand the questions, how you answer each one of them calmly and without a fail.
-See with your mind's eye how proud you are to experience an exam being so focused and concentrated.
-Also imagine getting your results and praise for them, how proud you are passing the exam with flying grades.
+Imagine everything in great detail, how you walk into the room, how you read and understand the questions, how you answer each one of them calmly and successfully without a fail.
+See with your mind's eye how proud you are to experience an exam, fully focused and concentrating.
+Also imagine getting your results and being praised for them, how proud you are passing the exam with flying colours.
 This might seem a silly thing for you but for your brain it is not silly at all.
 By comparison just think of a nightmare.
-You wake up sweating with a rapid heartbeat, but you are still in bed in the safety of your own home.
-Just the pictures in your dream could cause such an extreme and real bodily reaction.
-Now use this power of your mind in your favor to create the right suggestions, positive ones, to ace exams going forward.
+You wake up sweating with a rapid heartbeat, yet you are still in bed in the safety of your own home.
+Only the pictures in your nightmare were able to cause such an extreme and real bodily reaction.
+Now use this power of your mind in your favor, create the right suggestions, positive ones, to ace exams going forward.

 FIND HELP TO REDUCE TEST ANXIETY

-A hypnotherapy session with the Rapid Transformational Therapy™ (RTT™) can also be a very effective tool to eliminate test anxiety and fear of exams, particularly as it works with the subconscious mind and can access areas which are consciously not accessible.
+A hypnotherapy session with the Rapid Transformational Therapy™ (RTT™) can also be a very effective tool to eliminate test anxiety and fear of exams.
+Particularly because it works with the subconscious mind, accessing areas which are consciously not accessible.
 RTT™ can help in two ways: